 DO soothe your skin with milk or yogurt

 However, just because you shouldn't use butter, it doesn't mean you should avoid all dairy products.
 "If you don't have a gel mask, apply cold, plain yogurt," suggest Rouleau.
 "It's anti-inflammatory, so it will help to reduce heat and irritation.
 Apply, let dry for 15 minutes, and rinse.
 Repeat every hour as needed."
 Another remedy straight from your fridge: Pour six cups of milk into your lukewarm bath for an extra-soothing boost.

 DON'T use any products with synthetic ingredients or fragrances

 Additives can irritate your already fragile skin, preventing it from healing properly and causing discomfort to boot.

 Your skin could definitely use the extra nourishment—just reach for a lotion or oil with a short, clean ingredient list.
 This oil from Bottega Organica is specially formulated to soothe and repair burned skin, thanks to calming, cooling ingredients like lavender and peppermint.

-Your skin is raw and sensitive as it is, and chances are it could peel on its own over the next few days.
+Your skin is raw and sensitive as it is, and chances are, it will peel on its own over the next few days.
 Make sure it's completely healed before trying any aggressive treatments, which will more than likely irritate it further.

 Resist the urge!
-Don't scrub and don't peel—just let your skin do its thing.
+Don't scrub, and whatever you do, don't peel—just let your skin do its thing.
 It's gross, but stick it out for a few days.